 Festivals at Bai Dinh pagoda

-Like many other large temples, Bai Dinh also has a festival that takes place every year.
+Like many other prominent temples, Bai Dinh also has a festival that takes place every year.

-The spring festival starts from the 6th day of the Lunar new year and lasts until the end of the third lunar month.
-It has 2 main parts:
+The spring festival starts from the 6th day of the Lunar new year and lasts until the third lunar month.
+It has two main parts: